aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 }
 ```

+## Security Considerations
+The Remote Query Cache Plugin uses Java deserialization to reconstruct cached query results from the cache server.
+Since cache data is treated as untrusted input, deserialization is restricted to a set of known-safe types.
+If your query results contain third-party types (e.g. from database extensions like PGVector), you must register them via `Driver.skipWrappingForType()` or `Driver.skipWrappingForPackage()` to allow deserialization.
+Ensure that any registered classes have safe deserialization behavior and cannot be used as part of a gadget chain attack.
+See [Enable Third Party Classes and Packages](../UsingTheJdbcDriver.md#enable-third-party-classes-and-packages) for details.

 ## Other Example Programs
 [DatabaseConnectionWithCacheExample](../../../examples/AWSDriverExample/src/main/java/software/amazon/DatabaseConnectionWithCacheExample.java) demonstrates how to enable and configure Remote Query Cache Plugin with the AWS Advanced JDBC Wrapper.